CurveDocs/curve-docs/docs/crvUSD/pegkeepers/regulator.md

 ### `stablecoin`
 !!! description "`PegKeeperRegulator.stablecoin() -> ERC20:`"

-    Getter for the stablecoin the PegKeeper stalalizes, which is crvUSD.
+    Getter for the stablecoin the PegKeeper stabilizes, which is crvUSD.
 This address is set when intializing the contract and can not be changed.

     Returns: stablecoin (`address`).